beaconny-net/beaconny.net/mesh/index.md

-# Local Emergency Communication Network
+# Local Communication Network

-This page will introduce the concept of a local communication network, bring you up-to-speed on where we're at, and provide information on how to get involved.

 ## The Problem

-Recently, in January 2026, Verizon suffered a nationwide cell phone service outage that lasted the better part of a day.
-This got me to thinking about how fragile these centralized communication can be, how much we depend on them, and how useless our phones are without them.
+Recently, in January 2026, Verizon suffered a system-wide cell phone service outage that lasted the better part of a day.
+During this time, (non-WiFi-connected) Verizon phones completely lost their ability to call or text.
+These outages usually last a short time, amounting to little more than an inconvenience for most.
+But what if it lasted longer, or indefinitely?
+If this were to happen, our cell phones would become useless as mobile communication devices, and our ability to communicate with each other would be much degraded.

+Put simply, the main problem is that our cell phones depend on radio communication networks over which we have no control.

 ## A Solution

+A potential solution to this problem is to create an alternative radio communication network, an increasingly popular technology called Meshtastic allows us to do exactly that.
+By pairing your phone to one of these devices (Bluetooth or WiFi), you're able to send and receive fully-encryoted text messages direcly over the air with other Meshtastic users.

 As described on [meshtastic.org](https://meshtastic.org/), Meshtastic is: